tmcgilchrist/ghuntley/content/notes/leadership.md

 # investing in the right people

+The first step of people development is to have a critera as to whom should be developed:

 - makes things happen
 - see and seize opportunities
 - influence the opinions and actions of others